forcedotcom/isvte-sfdx-plugin/EXTENDING.md

 ```

 #### Data Models
-Data models can be used to automatically create a dependency rule.
+Data models can be used to dynamically create a dependency rule.
 They are defined in the object ```dataModels``` and follow the structure:
 ```
 interface IDataModel {
   name: string, //Name of the cloud or feature this data model describes